The source files can be downloaded from https://lhapdf.hepforge.org/downloads/

 make install.
 You will (or at least should(!) find installed files in

-Here is an example of how to build LHAPDF using LCG tools on lxplus6 and lxplus7 – although you can of course use other compilers, Python versions, build flags, etc. as you wish.
+By contrast the older lxplus6 system runs SLC6, for which the system compiler is neither supported by LCG nor LHAPDF: on this system you will need to set up a more modern LCG environment capable of compiling C++11 source code.
+Here is an example of how o build LHAPDF using LCG tools on lxplus6 (and lxplus7) – although you can of course use other compiler and Python versions, build flags, etc. if you wish.

 Builds are typically straightforward on Linux, but Mac OS X unfortunately has a long history of incoherent system compiler setups, which have been worked around manually by users' private installations of Fink, MacPorts, HomeBrew and manual tarball installations of required tools.
 These work-arounds can themselves be the source of problems when the native compilers or Python libraries get updated, and due to the ad hoc nature of such installations we are restricted in how much we can help to get LHAPDF to compile on a broken system: it is the user's responsibility to make sure that their machine has a consistent set of build tools!